OpenNews/srccon-product/logistics.md

 ## Meals at SRCCON

-We want you to be happy and well-fed at SRCCON:PRODUCT, so we’re providing lunch, plus we’ll have tea, coffee, and snacks—both healthy and sugary—throughout the day as well.
+We want you to be happy and well-fed at SRCCON:PRODUCT, so we’re providing breakfast, tickets to pick up lunch in the food court, plus we’ll have tea, coffee, and snacks—both healthy and sugary—throughout the day as well.

 ## Tickets and attendance